-As a global industry leader, Resolute Forest Products manufactures and markets a diverse range of products, including commercial printing papers, newsprint, market pulp and wood products.
+As a global industry leader, Resolute Forest Products manufactures and markets a diverse range of products, including specialty papers, newsprint, market pulp and wood products.
 Resolute is fortunate that our primary input – wood – is a renewable resource, and that our paper products are recyclable.
 Yet this alone does not make our products sustainable.

-Resolute manufactures and markets a portfolio of superbrite commercial printing papers that use up to 50% less wood fiber than offset papers, such as uncoated freesheet (UFS), due to the use of a fiber-efficient thermomechanical pulping (TMP) process.
+Our Align portfolio of super-brite specialty papers uses up to 50% less wood fiber than offset papers, such as uncoated freesheet (UFS), as a result of a fiber-efficient thermomechanical pulping (TMP) process.
 Because mechanical papers deliver better opacity and bulk than UFS at equivalent basis weights, a lower basis weight can be used, saving the end-user money.
-These papers, in addition to using less wood fiber than UFS, also need on average less energy and fewer chemicals to produce and are more eco-efficient than UFS papers.
+These papers, in addition to using less wood fiber than UFS, generally need less energy and fewer chemicals to produce and are more eco-efficient than UFS papers.

-To evaluate the environmental benefits of our Align™ family of eco-conscious and budget-friendly papers, Resolute commissioned a life cycle assessment (LCA) comparing the Align grades with the North American freesheet market.
+To evaluate the environmental benefits of our Align brands, Resolute commissioned a life cycle assessment (LCA) comparing the Align grades with the North American freesheet market.

-The LCA found Align uncoated grades to have a smaller environmental impact than UFS over the product lifecycle in 14 of 15 categories examined.
-Our Align coated grade had a smaller environmental impact than the North American coated freesheet average in 13 of 15 categories.
+This cradle-to-grave analysis compared the environmental impacts of the production, transportation, usage and disposal of Align coated and uncoated grades to the average for North American freesheet paper.
+The analysis found that the Align uncoated grades have a smaller environmental impact than UFS over the product lifecycle in 14 of the 15 categories examined.
+Our Align coated grade was found to have a smaller environmental impact than the North American coated freesheet average in 13 of the 15 categories.

 Tracing our Products to Their Source

 Another crucial consideration in terms of stewardship is what happens to a product at the end of its useful life.
 Resolute transforms recycled fiber into more than 30 different grades of brand-new paper ranging from book grades, hi-brites and super-brites to supercalendered grades and, of course, newsprint and directory grades.
-To learn more, visit our Recycled Content page.